Our strategic view

 The world has unique opportunities to create unimaginable wealth, and our investments are founded on the firm belief that the world will grasp these opportunities.
 Every year millions of people leave poverty as a result of this creativity.
 How is this possible?

 Trade is one of the most powerful growth engines in the world.
-Increasing trade and robust communication tools allow know-how to be spread far and wide.
+Increasing trade and robust communication tools will allow know-how to be spread far and wide.
 Fast.
-Emerging Markets capitalize on these developments.
+Emerging Markets will capitalize on these developments.

 It is in this world of free trade and growth that many business opportunities emerge and it is here we have our strategic focus.
 We seize these opportunities by pursuing business in the following areas: